Near32/RelationalReasoning/README.md

 ## Disclaimers

-With regards to the benchmarking on [CLEVR dataset](http://cs.stanford.edu/people/jcjohns/clevr/), many of the scripts are directly taken (and sometimes re-adapted) from the dedicated [GitHub repo](https://github.com/facebookresearch/clevr-iep).
+With regards to the benchmarking on [CLEVR dataset](http://cs.stanford.edu/people/jcjohns/clevr/), the scripts are heavily inspired on the ones in the dedicated [repo](https://github.com/facebookresearch/clevr-iep).